Corn is one of the most popular vegetables, and for good reason.

 ‘Nirvana’ Hybrid offers the best of all the worlds, being bi-color yellow and white, sweet, vigorous, easy to grow, and beautiful, all wrapped up in one neat little husk.

 This variety is also particularly high yielding, perfect for a large family or for sharing with your neighbors.

 Although technically an SH2 variety, ‘Nirvana’ Hybrid kernels are plumper than your usual SH2, and so your harvest will be more like an extra-sweet SE variety.

 It takes 72 days to reach full maturity and does best in full sun conditions.

 7. Peaches and Cream

 Can’t decide if you prefer white or yellow kernels?
 Well, this SE variety produces a high yield of both!

-Reaching maturity in 80-83 days, ‘Peaches and Cream’ stays fresh for longer than other types.
+Reaching maturity in 80 to 83 days, ‘Peaches and Cream’ stays fresh for longer than other types.
 Designed with markets and roadside stands in mind, it is also well suited to home gardens.

-The stalks produce large, 8-inch ears and it does best in full sun, in Zones 3-11.
+The stalks produce large, eight-inch ears and it does best in full sun, in Zones 3 to 11.

 8. Picasso Hybrid